RiccardoScott1/talktomycrawl/article.md

 end;
 $$;
 ```
-To run the script open the `SQl Editor` in your Supabase project, paste the code and click `RUN`.
+To run the script open the `SQl Editor` in your Supabase project, paste the
+snippets and click `RUN`.
 ![supabase_init](pictures/supabase_init.png)

+# ---- COMMENT: also did some restructuring in this bit ----

 ### Code for crawling and embedding

+Next we will set up the code for crawling all the pages on a given domain,
+cleaning, chunking and embedding the content and storing page data and
+embeddings to Supabase.

 The repo is structured in the following:
 ```